 Page configuration

-To configure a page, select it in the project sidebar and click on it in the Page section of the data panel.
+To configure page settings and metadata, open the page from the project sidebar and click on the Page section at the top of the right data panel in the editor.

 URL structure

-At the top of the page configuration panel, you will see a URL preview showing how your page's URL will appear, including domain, path segments and query parameters.
+At the top of the page configuration panel, you will see a URL preview showing how the page URL will appear in the web address bar of a browser, including domain, path segments and query parameters.

 The URL configuration is divided into two main sections: